Pastry Chef Jobs On Cruise Ships

 Most Pastry Chefs working on cruise ships can expect to earn anywhere between $4000 to $6000 monthly.
 Factors such as previous ship experience, years of experience and certifications may be taken into consideration when determining the starting salary.

-If you are looking for Pastry Chef job opportunities, check our list of cruise ship vacancies!
+If you are looking for cruise ship Chef career opportunities, check our list of cruise ship jobs!